ScrantonPete/liri-node-app/README.md

 3) movie-this
    _<command, movie name>_

-   Function takes the userInput (command) and the userQuery(song), and returns title, cast, release date, ratings, country of origin, original language and synopsis.
+   Function takes the userInput (command) and the userQuery(song), and returns title, cast, release date, ratings, country of production, original language and plot.
    ![image of movie-this-code](/assets/movie-this-code.png)
    ![image of movie-this-output](/assets/movie-this-output.png)